Coordinate-energy transformation and the one-point function for the Heisenberg-Ising XXZ spin-1/2 chain on the ring: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank and acknowledge the undergraduate students funded from \emph{OSU's URSA Engage program} for their contributions to the code implementation: Mohammad Faks, Christie Chang, Johannes Huurman, Crystal Lee, and Mason Spears.
-The authors N.E.~and A.S.~acknowledge OSU's College of Science grant \emph{SciRIS Stage 2: Polariton-controlled spin waves in quantum magnets for next-generation spintronics} for funding support.
-The authors E.I.C.~and A.S.~are greatful to the \emph{Simons Foundation} for their support under the \emph{Pivot Fellowship}.
-We also thank Johaness Huurman for lively discussion on this project.
+The authors thank and acknowledge the students from OSU's URSA Engage program: Mohammad Faks, Christie Chang, Johannes Huurman, Crystal Lee, and Mason Spears for their contributions to the code implementation.
+The authors also acknowledge the OSU's College of Science \textit{SciRIS Stage 2 and 3} grant, OSU's \textit{URSA Engage} program, and the Simons Foundation \textit{Pivot Fellowship}.